fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 A label is understood by all the components within a single application, but the labels applied do not hold any significance to other Spin applications.

-> At this time, only SQLite Database supports labels.
-However, in the future other Fermyon Cloud resources such as Key Value Store will support links and labels as well.

 ## Features of Links and Labels

 The benefits of using labels and Fermyon Cloud links include: